magenta-aps/OS2mo-ldap-import-export/README.md

 Note that `get_or_create_org_unit_uuid` supports full organization paths as input.
-This means, that if the `ldap.division` field contains a string which reads `Magenta APs->Magenta Aarhus`, it will try to get the uuid of the organizational unit called `Magenta Aarhus`.
+This means, that if the `ldap.division` field contains a string which reads `Magenta Aps->Magenta Aarhus`, it will try to get the uuid of the organizational unit called `Magenta Aarhus`.
 In case there are multiple organizational units with this name, it will find the right one.
 If this unit does not exist, it will create it, with `Magenta Aps` as its parent.
 It is important that `ldap.division` contains full paths